onug/CSNF-DOC/content/en/docs/Overview/_index.md

 ---

 {{% pageinfo %}}
-Here is a link to a Video of the Cloud Security Notification Framwork
+Please watch this video for an introduction to the Cloud Security Notification Framwork
 {{% /pageinfo %}}

 {{< youtube id="qcfjnMT2Jdw" title="CSNF in Three Minutes!" >}}